TarangPadia/PolygonTechTask/README.md

 <b>Explanation</b>
 <br/>
-Azuki's contract enables minting of multiple NFTs (ERC721 compliant), essentially for the gas fees close to minting a sing NFT.
+Azuki's contract enables minting of multiple NFTs (ERC721 compliant), essentially for the gas fees close to minting a single NFT.
 <br/>
 There are mainly 2 optimizations:
 <br/>